 ‘Illustration’: has the same meaning given to it as within the FCA Handbook;

-‘Intermediary’: means a mortgage broker, intermediary, introducer or Appointed Representative from whom the Society accept Applications;
+‘Intermediary’: means any person who submits an Application to the Society either (1) as a Directly Authorised Intermediary or (2) as an Appointed Representative from whom the Society accept Applications;

 ‘MCOB’: means the Mortgages and Home Finance: Conduct of Business sourcebook contained within the FCA Handbook;

 ‘Mortgage Hub’: means any online platform provided by the Society for submission of Applications by the Intermediary;

 ‘Mortgage Product(s)’: means a regulated mortgage contract, which has the same meaning as given to it within the FCA Handbook, offered by the Society;

 ‘Panel’: means any Intermediary who is registered on the Society’s panel for the purposes of submitting Applications on behalf of Applicants;

 ‘Permissions’: means authorisations, permissions, licences or consents required by Applicable Regulations, including but not limited to permission to carry on Regulated Activities under FSMA;

 ‘Personal Data’: has the same meaning as set out in the Data Protection Laws in force at the time;